MicrosoftDocs/xamarin-docs/docs/ios/app-fundamentals/images-icons/alternate-app-icons.md

 ---
-title: "Alternate App Icons"
+title: "Alternate App Icons in Xamarin.iOS"
-description: "This article covers using alternate app icons in Xamarin.iOS." ms.prod: xamarin ms.assetid: 302fa818-33b9-4ea1-ab63-0b2cb312299a ms.technology: xamarin-ios
+description: "This document describes how to use alternate app icons in Xamarin.iOS.
+It discusses how to add these icons to a Xamarin.iOS project, how to modify the Info.plist file, and how to manage the app's icon programmatically." ms.prod: xamarin ms.assetid: 302fa818-33b9-4ea1-ab63-0b2cb312299a ms.technology: xamarin-ios